 Gold Star plates

-- Submit your certified letter, application and payment
+- Submit your proof and application.

-- Update your Good-to-Go! account, if you have one
+- Update your Good-to-Go! account, if needed.

-- Renew your plates yearly
+- Renew your plates, if applicable.

 The Gold Star plate is available for family members of a US armed forces member who died while in service to his or her country, or as a result of his or her service.